auroua/paper_notes/RL/basical/Reinforcement Learning An Introduction.md

 > The goal of a rollout algorithm is not to estimate a complete optimal action-value function, $q_\star$, or a complete action-value function, $q_\pi$, for a given policy $\pi$.
 Instead, they produce Monte Carlo estimates of action values only for **each current state** and for a given policy usually called the **rollout policy**.
 As decision-time planning algorithms, rollout algorithms make immediate use of these action-value estimates, then discard them.
 The aim of a rollout algorithm is to improve upon the rollout policy; not to find an optimal policy.

-> Intuition suggests that the better the rollout policy and the more accurate the value estimates, the better the policy produced by a rollout algorithm is likely be
+> Intuition suggests that the better the rollout policy and the more accurate the value estimates, the better the policy produced by a rollout algorithm is likely be.

 > The number of actions that have to be evaluated for each decision, the number of time steps in the simulated trajectories needed to obtain useful sample returns, the time it takes the rollout policy to make decisions, and the number of simulated trajectories needed to obtain good Monte Carlo action-value estimates.